kiraboshi/cascade/docs/tutorials/layout-primitives.md

 ## Step 4: Responsive Design

-All primitives support responsive behavior:
+All primitives support two types of responsive behavior: viewport-based and container-based.

+### Viewport-Based Responsive

+Responds to viewport size using media queries.
+Use for full-page layouts:

 ```tsx
 import { Grid } from '@cascade/react';